 May is National Aboriginal Hepatitis C Awareness Month

-Pauktuutit Inuit Women of Canada, the Canadian Aboriginal AIDS Network, and Hepatitis Services, BC Centre for Disease Control are partnering on the National Aboriginal Hepatitis C Awareness Campaign.
+Pauktuutit Inuit Women of Canada, the Canadian Aboriginal AIDS Network, and Hepatitis Services, BC Centre for Disease Control have partnered on the National Aboriginal Hepatitis C Awareness Campaign.
 They are working together to recognize the diversity and rights of Aboriginal Peoples regardless of residency, including the rights of Aboriginal Peoples to access and benefit from hepatitis C (HCV) prevention education and awareness, as well as related care, treatment and support to maintain a quality of life in a culturally appropriate manner.

 National Aboriginal Hepatitis C Awareness Month is held annually from May 1 to May 31.
 This month is an opportunity to:

 - Increase awareness and knowledge about hepatitis C and HIV/AIDS;

 - Establish ongoing prevention and education programs in Aboriginal communities;

 - Address common attitudes that may interfere with prevention, care and treatment activities; and